alvgaona/calibrator-containers/README.md

 # Calibrator

-A free open-source app to do camera calibration
+An open-source app to do camera calibration